Portugal submitted its recovery and resilience plan to the European Commission, as part of the EU Recovery and Resilience Facility.

 The plan is composed of 20 different components that are structured in 3 main dimensions (Resilience, Climate transition, and Digital transition).

-The dimension of climate transition includes 4 components that can be considered as directly relevant for the energy sector.
-This initiative is part of the component related to energy efficiency in buildings (Component 13).
+The dimension of climate transition includes four components that can be considered as directly relevant for the energy sector.
+This initiative is part of the component related to hydrogen and renewables (Component 14).

 The investments in hydrogen and renewable gases will be allocated to projects linked to (total budget 185 million EUR):

 - Thermochemical and hydrothermal processes (Gasification and pyrolysis)

 - Biogas enrichment from anaerobic digestion of biomass materials (does not include biogas production)

 - Methanation (renewable hydrogen combined with recycled carbon dioxide)